Bayesian and frequentist perspectives agree on dynamical dark energy: Introduction

 In this work we supplement the Bayesian constraints in the literature with frequentist constraints obtained with profile likelihoods.
 Our goal is to verify whether the frequentist constraints on the CPL parameters $w_0\,,w_a$ agree with their Bayesian counterparts.
 The results of this paper are summarized in \cref{fig:whisker} and show excellent agreement between the two approaches.

-Although the CPL model is a parametric model with no underlying microphysics (see e.g.\ \cite{Wolf:2023uno, Nesseris:2025lke} for discussions), it remains the most broadly-studied dynamical DE model.
-Moreover, the choice of priors on the CPL parameters has been a subject of discussion in the literature \cite{Cortes:2024lgw, Efstathiou:2025tie}.
+Although the CPL model is a parametric model with no underlying microphysics (see e.g.\ \cite{Wolf:2023uno, Nesseris:2025lke} for discussions), it remains the most broadly studied dynamical-DE model.
+Moreover, the choice of priors on the CPL parameters has been a subject of discussion in the literature \cite{Cortes:2024lgw, Patel:2024odo, Efstathiou:2025tie}.
 We hence focus specifically on CPL in this study.
 We further discuss the impact of different values of the fractional matter energy density $\Omega_\mathrm{m}$ preferred by CMB, BAO and SN data and the choice of pivot scale of the CPL parameterization.

 This paper is organized as follows.
-In \cref{sec:data_methods}, we detail the datasets and our methodology. \Cref{sec:results} presents the results of our frequentist analysis, and \cref{sec:discussion} describes the impact of the preferred $\Omega_\mathrm{m}$ values and the pivot scale of the CPL parameterization.
+In \cref{sec:data_methods}, we detail the datasets and our methodology. \cref{sec:results} presents the results of our frequentist analysis, and \cref{sec:discussion} describes the impact of the preferred $\Omega_\mathrm{m}$ values and the pivot scale of the CPL parameterization.
 We conclude in \cref{sec:conclusions}.

-\section{datasets and methodology}
+\section{Datasets and methodology}

-We use the latest DESI DR2 BAO sample \cite{DESI:2025zgx} (referred to as DESI).
-While the public DESI BAO likelihood is compatible with the \texttt{Cobaya} sampler, \cite{Torrado:2020dgo} we adapt this likelihood to be compatible with the \texttt{MontePython} sampler \cite{Audren:2012wb, Brinckmann:2018cvx}\footnote{ We make the DESI \texttt{MontePython} likelihood and the notebooks to reproduce some of the plots in this paper available at \url{https://github.com/LauraHerold/MontePython_desilike}. }.
+We use the latest DESI DR2 BAO sample \cite{DESI:2025zpo, DESI:2025zgx} (referred to as DESI).
+While the public DESI BAO likelihood is compatible with the \texttt{Cobaya} sampler \cite{Torrado:2020dgo}.
+We adapt this likelihood to be compatible with the \texttt{MontePython} sampler \cite{Audren:2012wb, Brinckmann:2018cvx}\footnote{We make the DESI \texttt{MontePython} likelihood and the notebooks to reproduce some of the plots in this paper available at \url{https://github.com/LauraHerold/MontePython_desilike}.}.

 Following the convention of the DESI collaboration, we combine their BAO data with primary CMB data from \Planck\ PR3 (TT, TE, EE power spectra) \cite{Planck:2019nip, Planck:2018vyg} and CMB lensing power spectra from the Atacama Cosmology Telescope (ACT) DR6 \cite{ACT:2023kun} combined with \Planck\ PR4 \cite{Carron:2022eyg} (jointly referred to as CMB).
 The inclusion of the recent CMB lensing data requires an increase in precision settings recommended by the ACT collaboration (see App.\ A in \cite{ACT:2025tim}), incorporated by the DESI collaboration data we compare to.